 If you’ve previously created transaction analysis types, for example, departments or projects, and made them active in the journals area, you also have the option to choose the analysis type when you enter your journal.

-- 3. Check the total value of credits and debits balance > Save.
+- 4. Check the total value of credits and debits balance, then click Save.

 Journal entries don’t normally affect the VAT Return and are used to move values from one nominal ledger account to another.
 However, if required, you can choose to include them on your VAT Return.
 How it affects the VAT Return depends on how you enter the journal.